Pathfinder Roleplaying Game

 The Pathfinder Roleplaying Game is a fantasy role-playing game (RPG) that was published in 2009 by Paizo Publishing.

 The first edition extends and modifies the System Reference Document (SRD) based on the revised 3rd edition Dungeons & Dragons (D&D) published by Wizards of the Coast under the Open Game License (OGL) and is intended to be backward-compatible with that edition.

 A new version of the game, Pathfinder Second Edition, was released in August 2019.
-It continued to use the OGL and SRD, but significant revisions to the core rules made the new edition incompatible with content from either Pathfinder 1st Edition or any edition of D&D. Starting in 2023, the game instead uses the ORC license, though it remains backwards-compatible with the existing OGL-licensed Second Edition rules.
+It continued to use the OGL and SRD, but significant revisions to the core rules made the new edition incompatible with content from either Pathfinder 1st Edition or any edition of D&D. Starting in 2023, the game instead began using the Open RPG Creative ("ORC") License, though it remains backwards-compatible with the existing OGL-licensed Second Edition rules.
+As part of the process of bringing the game under the ORC license, Pathfinder 2nd Edition was "Remastered" to remove content licensed exclusively under the OGL.

 Pathfinder is supported by the official Pathfinder periodicals and various third-party content created to be compatible with the game.